tbroyer/gradle-errorprone-plugin/README.md

 If you need to support building with JDK 8, you'll need to configure the Error Prone javac dependency (see [above](#jdk-8-support)).

-Contrary to `net.ltgt.errorprone`,
-this plugins uses a DSL to configure Error Prone, and passing Error Prone-specific arguments to `options.compilerArgs` won't work.
+Contrary to [versions 0.0._x_], later versions use a DSL to configure Error Prone, and passing Error Prone-specific arguments to `options.compilerArgs` won't work.
 As an easy migration step,
 you can pass those arguments to `options.errorprone.errorproneArgs` instead: